jxuho/Cultural-Heritage-Map/README.md

     - This script fetch cultural site data from Overpass API.
     - Data will be saved in `/backend/data`

-3. Run `node scripts/importGeojson.js`
+3. Run `node scripts/importGeojson.js --no-reverse-geocode`
     - This script import the newest `chemnitz_cultural_sites_[time].geojson` saved in `/backend/data` and convert it into CulturalSite schema, and load it into the database.
+    - Check culturalsites collection in your database.

     ##### **Note**
     importGeojson.js basically performs reverse-geocoding using the Nominatim API for any of the hundreds of items in the geojson that do not have an addr tag specified.
 This process can take several minutes.
-    This process had to be done because the address field in culturalSiteSchema (/backend/models/CulturalSite.js) was set to `required: true`.
+    This process had to be done because the address field in culturalSiteSchema (`/backend/models/CulturalSite.js`) was set to `required: true`.
     However, for faster database setup, `required: true` is currently commented out.
-    For faster database setup, you can run `node scripts/importGeojson.js --no-reverse-geocode`.
-This script loads the geojson file into the database without performing reverse geocoding.
+    To perform reverse geocoding, you can run `node scripts/importGeojson.js`.
+This script loads the geojson file into the database with performing reverse geocoding, and this is the original logic of the app.